-Possession of Drugs in San Diego
+Drug Possession in San Diego

 Drug possession charges in California are classified as misdemeanors, wobblers, or felonies according to the type of controlled substance involved and the amount possessed.
 A wobbler is an offense that the prosecution has discretion to charge as either a misdemeanor or a felony.
 For example, possession of narcotics, hallucinogens and hashish are considered wobbler offenses that may result in a felony conviction.
 If you are facing charges or have been convicted of felony drug possession, you may qualify for relief under Proposition 47.
 Proposition 47 offers people with no prior serious or violent felony convictions the opportunity to reduce a wobbler or felony possession to a straight misdemeanor.
 This reduction to a misdemeanor could make you eligible for a drug diversion program.
 At Monder Law Group we have ample experience dealing with drug possession charges and diversion programs, let us help you qualify for a drug diversion program that could get your possession charges dismissed.
-Contact San Diego criminal defense attorney Vik Monder now at (619)405-0063.
+Contact San Diego's leading criminal attorney Vik Monder now at (619)405-0063.

 Understanding California Health and Safety Code Section 11350